 3. Know which colors make your complexion pop or flop.
 Choose colors that look good on you and look good together.
 Look at this color chart for more help.

 5. Accessories add polish to portraits.
 If you really want to look put together bring accessories for each outfit.
 Have a statement piece of jewelry like a beaded necklace, large earrings, or chunky bangle.
-A pair of funky sunglasses are great too to hold as a prop or wear.
+A pair of funky sunglasses are great to hold as a prop or wear.
 Scarfs for your hair or wraps around your neck are an easy way to add extra color or pattern to your portraits too.
-Hats are awesome with the right outfit (see my post about hats).
+Hats are awesome with the right outfit too.